Updated on September 20th, 2023 by Nate Parsh

 Nordson’s strong free cash flow and disciplined approach to acquisitions mean that the dividend is very well covered.
 It also happens to grow quickly.
-Nordson has raised its dividend every year for more than 50 years.
-The last two dividend raises were 31% and 27%, respectively, so aggressive dividend growth is always possible from the company.
+Nordson has raised its dividend every year for 60 years.
+The 2021 and 2022 dividend raises were 31% and 27%, respectively, so aggressive dividend growth is always possible from the company.
 However, we note that the most recent increase was for just 4.6%.
 Still, the longevity of Nordson’s dividend growth streak is outstanding.

-Nordson’s approach to spending its cash is a bit different from other companies in that, depending upon the year, it may buy back lots of stock, make acquisitions, pay down debt or any number of other things.
+Nordson’s approach to spending its cash is a bit different from other companies in that, depending upon the year, it may buy back stock, make acquisitions, pay down debt or any number of other things.
 Since 2012, Nordson has spent its cash in different ways from one year to the next, including more than half of it over this time frame on acquisitions.
 There have been years of high levels of buybacks, and years with none.